 (Note to reader: That's me in the green shirt taking off at the start of the 2011 race!)

-With 13.5 miles to the Mayqueen aid station, you'll need 1-2 bottles of fluid, a few energy gels and definitely a headlamp.
+Even with 13.5 miles to the Mayqueen aid station, you won't need many fluids with you and maybe just a few calories unless you're one of those runners who likes to load up early.
 The first five miles are pretty easy as you make your way out of town and down to Turquoise Lake via some dirt roads and the infamous "Boulevard" (the Boulevard outbound may not seem like much, but on the inbound it seems to go on forever).
-Be sure to power-hike the "mini Powerline" climb, which you'll know when you see it--it's very steep and rocky but pretty short.
+Be sure to power-hike the rocky "mini Powerline" climb, which you'll know when you see it--it's very steep and rocky but pretty short.
 Don't make the mistake of going out too fast--an easy trap to fall into during the first five miles.
 I went out fast in the 2011 race, running with the leaders for the first 12 miles, and paid for it in the final 20 miles.
 Go out at a relaxed pace, understanding that, once you enter the single track trail along Turquoise Lake, it's hard to adjust your positioning as there are 600+ runners with you on the crowded lakeside trail.
 Be patient here.
 There is plenty of time to make your move.

 The trail along Turquoise Lake is pretty technical but has no big climbs.
+You'll pass a number of campers as you make your way along the lake.
 The trick is staying upright, as it's still pitch-black dark and there are lots of roots and rocks to navigate as you make your way toward Mayqueen.
 It's probably a good idea to wear trail shoes along this section.
 Also, be on the lookout for trail markers.
 I sometimes find that staying on the course along the lake can be difficult, but it's hard to stray far so don't worry too much.
 You'll have runners around you for most, if not all, of this section.

 At about mile 7.5 you'll come upon the Tabor Boat Ramp, which offers crew access.
 I've never taken aid at Tabor outbound, but it's a great place to meet up with your crew on the inbound at ~mile 93.
 If your crew isn't there on the outbound, don't sweat it; I'm pretty sure most runners bag Tabor this early in the race.
 Just keep going, remember not to go too fast and stay upright!